ecologic/tariffs/README.md

 Quickstart
 ----------
-Firstly define your tariff as a JSON data structure e.g. for a block tariff you could apply the below:
+Firstly define your tariff as a JSON data structure e.g. for a very simple block tariff you could apply the tariff below:

 ```javascript
 {